-Being an educated consumer and choosing higher welfare products is just one way in which Australians can improve conditions for farm animals and support farmers raising animals to better welfare standards.
-The choices we make and the products we buy are a vote for the system that produces them, and Aussies are increasingly sending the message they want higher welfare products from farms that prioritise good animal welfare.
+Being an educated consumer and choosing higher-welfare products is just one way in which Australians can improve conditions for farm animals and support farmers raising animals to better welfare standards.
+The choices we make and the products we buy are a vote for the system that produces them, and Aussies are increasingly sending the message they want higher-welfare products from farms that prioritise better animal welfare.

 One area of ongoing concern for Aussies is pork, and people particularly want to know how to purchase pork that is higher welfare.
 Like with egg-laying hens, the vast majority of pigs reared for pork in Australia are kept in barren conventional systems, with a smaller percentage in outdoor systems.
 Unlike eggs, pork products aren’t generally required to clearly label the type of farming system, which is a big problem – but there are some fairly consistent terms you can look for, that are used that describe how pigs are reared.